billiemerz/checkout-kata/README.md

 ## Notes

 As mentioned inside `checkout/pricing.go` (`getItemPricing(sku string)`),
-service could use caching/ db calls/ call an external service for pricing
+we could use caching/ db calls/ call an external service for pricing

 Considerations for different pricing models - we could define checkoutItem as an interface implementing `getPrice()` to give different items different pricing models